kubecost/poc-common-configurations/etl-federation/existing-prometheus/README.md

 When using an existing prometheus instance, Kubecost only requires a single pod per cluster.
 The example here also enables the networkCosts Daemonset which is optional.

+> Note that this script can be used to determine if any metrics are missing from the local Prometheus instance: [https://github.com/kubecost/poc-common-configurations/tree/main/custom-tsdb](https://github.com/kubecost/poc-common-configurations/tree/main/custom-tsdb)

+> Note: Kubecost can rebuild its data (ETLs) using the Prometheus metrics from each cluster.
+It is recommended to retain local cluster Prometheus metrics that meet an organization's disaster recovery requirements.

 [Contact us](https://www.kubecost.com/contact) for help customizing settings.

 ## Setup